gap-system/gap/INSTALL.md

 ### GAP starts with a warning `hmm, I cannot find lib/init.g`

-You either started only the binary or did not edit the shell script/batch file to give the correct library path.
+This means that GAP cannot find its library.
+That can happen if you are using the shell script `gap.sh` respectively the batch file `gap.bat` but have moved the GAP home directory since you compiled GAP.
+To fix this, you can edit the shell script/batch file to give the correct library path.
 You must start the binary with the command line option

     -l <path>